Reflection - Assignment #4 GitHub Repository

 What Can Run on Your iPhone?

-Not every iPhone can handle this equally.
-RAM is the main constraint since bigger models need more of it, and different iPhones have different amounts.
+Not every iPhone can handle this equally well.
+RAM is the constraint, and different iPhones have different amounts.

 The Cost of Running AI on Your Phone